 Overview of Iris Cameras

-An iris camera is a specialized device designed to capture images of the human eye's iris It leverages the uniqueness and stability of the iris for identity recognition.
-The iris is the visible, ring-shaped tissue located between the black pupil and the white scl on the surface of the eye.
-Under near-infrared light of a certain frequency, it reveals rich texture information, such as spots, stripes, fine lines,ns, and crypts.
+An iris camera is a specialized device designed to capture images of the human eye's iris.
+It leverages the uniqueness and stability of the iris for identity recognition.
+The iris is the visible, ring-shaped tissue located between the black pupil and the white sclera on the surface of the eye.
+Under near-infrared light of a certain frequency, it reveals rich texture information, such as spots, stripes, fine lines, and crypts.
 These texture features remain almost unchanged throughout a person's life, making the iris an ideal biometric characteristic for identity recognition.

 Working Principle Iris Cameras